-2. When the cumulative GPA of a student is below the GPA required for the number of credit hours attempted at the institution, the student is placed on academic probation.
+2. When the cumulative GPA of a student is below the GPA required for the number of credit hours attempted at the institution, the student is placed on Academic Probation.

-- 3. When the cumulative GPA of a student who is on academic probation remains below the GPA required for the total number of credit hours attempted at the institution and the semester GPA is below 2.0, the student is suspended for one semester.
+- 3. When the cumulative GPA of a student who is on Academic Probation remains below the GPA required for the total number of credit hours attempted at the institution and the semester GPA is below 2.0, the student is suspended for one semester.
 The transcript will read Suspended-One Semester. - 4.
 A student who is suspended for one semester may appeal.
 If, after appeal, the student is readmitted without serving the one-semester suspension, the transcript will read Suspended-One Semester/Readmitted Upon Appeal. - 5.
-A student who is on Academic Probation after being suspended for one semester (whether the student has served the suspension or been readmitted on appeal), and whose cumulative GPA falls below the level required for the total number of hours attempted at the institution, but a semester GPA is 2.0 or above, will remain on Academic Probation.
+A student who is on Academic Probation after being suspended for one semester (whether the student has served the suspension or been readmitted on appeal) and whose cumulative GPA falls below the level required for the total number of hours attempted at the institution with a semester GPA is 2.0 or above will remain on Academic Probation.
 If the student does not earn the cumulative GPA of 2.0 or above for the required number of hours the student is Suspended for One Academic Year. - 6.
-A student returning from a one-term or one-year suspension while on academic probation who fails to obtain the required GPA for the number of hours attempted and fails to maintain a term GPA of 2.0, will be suspended for another calendar year. - 7.
-The student must attain clear status before beginning the academic standards of progress cycle again.
+A student returning from a One-Term or One-Year Suspension while on Academic Probation who fails to obtain the required GPA for the number of hours attempted and fails to maintain a term GPA of 2.0 will be suspended for another calendar year. - 7.
+The student must attain clear status before beginning the standards of academic progress cycle again.